nikomatsakis/rustconf-2021/content/index.md

 ???

-You do probably want to turn on optimizations.
+Though it does help to turn on optimizations.

+Rust code should also be...

 ---